 In terms of care coordination, there must be scalability and reducing process variability over time, across setting and providers, is critical.
 Furthermore, in terms of key Performance Indicators (KPI) reporting is part and parcel, vital to communication and continuous process (and quality) improvement.

-3M clients who manage accountable care organizations note the organizational benefits to participating in the program:
+But, according to 3M clients who manage accountable care organizations there are organizational benefits from participating in the program:

 - Increased focus on efficiency and appropriate site of service